Use Twitter to boost traffic and subscribers

 - Find subject matter to blog about: Not sure what to blog about on any given day?
 Simply peruse your twitter updates and see what other people are talking about.
 This can be even more helpful if you're following people in your particular niche.
 In my instance I follow probably over 600 personal finance bloggers, and get some great ideas for posts from checking out what they're all talking about.

 - Research and feedback: Sometimes I'll need feedback for a story I'm writing.
 Twitter allows me to just ask my followers what they think about the subject.
 Often you'll get a large number of replies almost instantly, or within a few minutes.

 - Use it as a mini-blog: I like to use Twitter as my secondary blog, complementary to my main blog here at Bible Money Matters.
 Sometimes you want to write something, but don't have enough to write out an entire post on the blog.
 When that happens, just write a quick blurb on twitter and you're good to go!

 - Find new readers: You can use twitter to extend your audience and find new readers that you might not have otherwise connected with.
 As I mentioned previously, Twitter has become one of my top 10 sources of new traffic.

-- Use it to link to favorite articles: I will sometimes use twitter in conjunction with my Google Reader to link to some of my favorite blog and news articles that I've read on a given day.
+- Use it to link to favorite articles: I will sometimes use twitter to link to some of my favorite blog and news articles that I've read on a given day.
 Doing this makes your twitter account useful to others because you're linking to some good resources, and in turn makes your own blog more popular as well.